 - Hats or visors

-In summary, road trips can be a little stressful because of the preparations involved and other unplanned items that may come up, but they can also be exciting!
-Road trips allow you to be more flexible on your trip, for example, you can take a different route returning home than the route you took going to your destination.
-You can take detours and stumble upon some amazing gems!
-Here is one of our hidden gems we stumbled upon on our detour return from Oregon going South.
-We came across a detour from I-5 to bypass the large fires happening in Northern California areas.
-Check out beautiful Diamond Peaks mountain range.
+Road trips can be a little stressful because of the preparation involved and other unplanned items that may come up.
+But of course, they are ever so exciting as well!
+Road trips allow you to be more flexible on your trip versus flying.
+For example, you can take a different route returning home than the route you took going to your destination.
+You can take detours and stumble upon some amazing hidden gems!

 Weekend road trips are like a mini vacation that allows you to getaway for a short while to rejuvenate, refresh, and renew!
 So maximize your life and fill your weekend road trip with excitement, fun, and exploration!
 Open your mind and go out and wander!